cntkillme/sh-challenge-language-design/README.md

 An overview of the SHLang specification can be seen [here](doc/contents.md).

 ## Requirements
-The user is to implement a compiler and an interpreter for SHLang.
-Specifically, the parser and an SHLang virtual machine must be implemented.
+The user is to complete the implementation of a compiler and an interpreter for SHLang.
 Various utilities and classes are already provided and the user is expected to make use of them.

 The use of lexer/parser generation tools or the usage of another user's submission is prohibited.

+Process:
+1. Tokenizer (input: SHLang source file, output: token stream)
+	- May be combined with syntax analysis.
+2. Syntax Analysis (input: token stream, output: undecorated AST)
+	- AST node classes are provided (see: [ast directory](src/compiler/ast)).
+	- Placeholder class is provided (see: [parser](src/compiler/parser.lua) class).
+3. Semantic Analysis (input: undecorated abstract syntax tree, output: decorated AST)
+	- Completely provided (see: [ast_constrainer](src/compiler/visitors/ast-constrainer.lua) class).
+4. Code Generation (input: decorated AST, output: SHLang bytecode)
+	- Completely provided (see: [ast_codegen](src/compiler/visitors/ast-codegen.lua) class).
+SHLang source code -> Tokenizer -> Tokenizer Stream -> Syntax Analysis* -> Abstract Syntax Tree -> Semantic Analysis ->
+5. Execution (input: SHLang bytecode, output: number)
+	- Various utility functions are provided (see: [virtual_machine](src/interpreter/virtual-machine.lua) class).

+The [compiler](src/compiler/compiler.lua) class provides an interface to the entire compilation process.

 ## Testing
 In the project's root directory, invoke Lua 5.3 to run the file `src/main.lua`.